nfb77/ZoningNashville/README.md

  1. Load R Markdown File: Open the `replication_code.Rmd` file in RStudio.
  2. Data Setup: Ensure that the Excel files are located in the `data/` folder as specified.
- 3. Run the File: Click the "Knit" button to generate the PDF report.
+ 3. Run the File: Click the "Knit" button to generate the PDF report, providing all tables and visualization presented in manuscript.

 ## **Troubleshooting**